-What Constitutes a Breach of Contract in Texas?
+What Constitutes a Breach of Contract?

 Establishing that there was a valid contract is the first step of proving breach of contract.
 There is no breach without a valid contract.
 Additionally, the elements of a Texas breach of contract include:

 - The plaintiff performed their end of the contract;